github/platform-samples/sql/README.md

 - `active-repo-report.sql` - A list of all detected HIGH and CRITICAL vulnerabilities from repos pushed to in the past 90 days.
 It also returns who owns it and further details on the exact vulnerability.
 The threshold of time and severity to return is adjustable.
 - `vuln-critical-count.sql` - A count of repositories affected by each CRITICAL vulnerability.
 - `vuln-report.sql` - A report of all detected vulnerabilities in every single repo in GHES, who owns it, when it was last pushed to, the platform of the vulnerability, and the GHSA/MITRE/WhiteSource info on it.
 This can be a very large report.

-## Usage queries

-The `usage` folder has queries that are all around usage of various features in GitHub Enterprise Server.